What is the census date?

 For the majority of subjects which are taught over the usual 14 week semester, the census date will fall on Friday of Week 4.
 Some subjects, such as short term intensive subjects, will have a different census date falling somewhere in the period over which the subject is being taught.

-The census dates for non-standard subjects can be obtained from the Student Business Centre.
+The census dates for non-standard subjects can be obtained from Student Assist.

 Why is the census date important?